001. INTRODUCTION: Election Officer Basics

 However, before you leave, make sure to confirm with your Chief that you have signed all required documents.
 If you do not sign a required document, you will have to come to the Office of Elections within 2 days to sign it.

 These documents include:

-There may also be other documents you are asked to sign, especially if you help close the Poll Pads or DS200s, but the above documents are the ones that ALL officers must sign before leaving the polling place.
+There may also be other documents you are asked to sign, especially if you help close the DS200s, but the above documents are the ones that ALL officers must sign before leaving the polling place.

 The morning after the election, we will send out a post-election survey by email.
 It only takes 5 minutes to complete and really helps us identify any issues to address and make improvements for future elections.
 Make sure to complete it as soon as possible, while your memories of election day are fresh.